christophercrouzet/gorilla/README.rst

    :alt: License

-Gorilla is a library that provides a convenient approach to monkey patching.
+Gorilla is a Python library that provides a convenient approach to monkey patching.

 Monkey patching is the process of modifying modules and classes attributes at runtime with the purpose of replacing or extending third-party code.
 See